Hello, good buys

 For a glimpse of Cambodia’s lost heritage, save the trip to the Museum for another day, and instead raid the treasure trove of lacquer, wood and stone carvings, ceramics, silk works and garments, not to mention quality Cambodian silverwork, at Artisans Angkor (St. 13).
 You’ll also be shopping in the name of a good cause: improving livelihoods by providing training and work for around 1,100 Cambodian men and women who are employed by the social enterprise.

-Feeling the heat?
-Treat yourself to a takeaway pampering at Bodia Nature (St. 178 / St. 278), with its all-natural range of products, including balms to soothe and invigorate heat parched and insect ravaged skins.
+At Bodia Cambodian Apothecary (St. 178/St. 278), you can treat yourself to a takeaway pampering with an all-natural range of products, including balms to soothe and invigorate heat parched and insect ravaged skins.
 Wash away the fatigue (or is that dust?) with rice scrubs good enough to eat, then discover the magic in traditional herbal compresses and lush massage oils.
-Unwind in the comfort of your home away from home or head to Bodia Spa (Sothearos Blvd), a cocoon of calm in the city.
-Don’t forget to grab some natural mosquito repellent on your way out!
+Unwind in the comfort of your own home away from home or head to Bodia Spa (Sothearos Blvd), a cocoon of calm in the city.
+And don’t forget to grab some natural mosquito repellent on your way out!

 Hummingbird, on St. 19 just off the bustling backpacker area of St.172, has a beautiful selection of quality boutique fashions including their own ‘Originals’ range.
 Showcased in a laid back urban boutique setting, you’ll find dresses for all occasions, casual daywear perfect for tourists and travellers, and a beautiful range of jewellery and accessories.

 Want your goods to do good again?
 Distribute your dollar to craftswomen from disadvantaged backgrounds by buying some eco-friendly cottons, children’s toys and more at NGO Daughters of Cambodia along Sisowath Quay.